-The same auditor7 should not be used more than three times in every five audits for a particular audit category.
+The same auditor6 should not be used more than three times in every five audits for a particular audit category.
 The 'three in five audit rule' ensures that each PWU is audited by different auditors over time.
 This allows a new perspective and helps to ensure the auditor's independence.

 This is our preferred and general approach.
-In exceptional circumstances we may approve an exemption to this rule (for example, if there is a shortage of suitable auditors), and if we are satisfied that a new perspective can be offered (eg, a different audit team), and that the auditor's independence won't be compromised.
+We may approve an exemption to this rule if there is a shortage of suitable auditors, and if we are satisfied that a new perspective can be offered (eg, a different audit team), and that the auditor's independence won't be compromised.